 While in St. Augustine, don’t miss the chance to stroll down Aviles Street.
-Touted as the oldest street in the United States, the historic street was once home to a church, cemetery, boarding house, hospital, and a school.
+Touted as the oldest street in the United States, the historic street was once home to a church, cemetery, boarding house, hospital, and school.

 Want to learn more about the history of Aviles Street?
 Explore its Spanish Military Hospital Museum, Ximenez-Fatio House Museum, and Father O’Reilly House Museum.